LandingHeart/fullstack-instagram-clone/README.md

 - [Tools](https://github.com/LandingHeart/fullstack-instagram-clone/blob/main/docs/TOOLS.md)

 #### Github work flow, commands Developoment lifecycle :round_pushpin:
+And all pull request should be made towards branch staging, only when it pass staging then it can made towards main.
+The merge for staging should be squash merge.

+Only when all checks pass for main then it can be merge.
+The merge should be merge.
 - git checkout -b fsc-featureName
 - first when you start a new branch using following commands :pencil2:
 - name your branch by fsc-featureName